Bernard Kinsey

+Bernard Kinsey is an American philanthropist, entrepreneur, and collector of African-American art of the 19th and 20th centuries.

+Early life and education

 Bernard Kinsey was born and raised in West Palm Beach, Florida in Palm Beach County.
 He is the son of a prominent African American family from Palm Beach County, Florida.
-Bernard Kinsey's father is the late Mr. U.B.
+Bernard Kinsey's father is the late U.B.
 Kinsey who became one of the first African American principals of a public school in Palm Beach County, Florida.

-Bernard Kinsey obtained an MBA from Pepperdine University and received his Honorary Doctorates from Florida A&M University and Alabama A & M University.
+Bernard Kinsey obtained an MBA from Pepperdine University and received Honorary Doctorates from Florida A&M University and Alabama A & M University.
 He is a member of the Omega Psi Phi fraternity.
-He is a longtime member of First African Methodist Episcopal Church of Los Angeles.
+He is a member of First African Methodist Episcopal Church of Los Angeles.

 Career

 Kinsey had a twenty-year association with the Xerox Corporation.
-Kinsey helped form the Xerox Black Employees Association.
-It was through this association that increased the hiring of blacks from 121 employees in 1971, to over 14,000 in 1991.
-Kinsey was responsible for the direct hiring of nearly one thousand Blacks, Latinos and females.
-Kinsey was a Vice President for nearly ten years; he also managed Xerox’s largest sales and marketing division.

-During his Xerox career, Kinsey awarded Jackson State University a one million dollar computer grant.
-In that same year, Kinsey awarded grants in the amount of $250,000 to establish seven career computer centers in both Northern and Southern California.
-Through the establishment of these centers, over 2,000 people were trained and hired.
-In 1990, he was a key member of the Mandela Freedom Fund Committee, which raised over $1.2 million.
-Kinsey was also chairman of the First Magic Johnson United Negro College Fund Banquet All-Star game.
-He led a drive with Xerox black employees resulting in a $100,000 donation to the United Negro College Fund.

-An international business consultant, in December 1995, Kinsey was appointed as Honorary Consul General by the U.S. State Department and the Central African Republic.
-His extensive international experience includes the establishment of the Beijing Printing Center, the first successful venture of its type in the People’s Republic of China.
-Kinsey has counseled the governments of South Africa, Germany, England, and France in economic development.

-Kinsey’s career has included being a political commentator, international business consultant, writer, and speaker.
+He has also been a political commentator, international business consultant, writer, and speaker.

 Rebuild L.A.

 In 1992, Bernard Kinsey was selected as chief operating officer and co-chairman of Rebuild L.A. under Peter Ueberroth.
 Rebuild L.A.'s mission was economic redevelopment because of the financial devastation that resulted from the 1992 Los Angeles riots.
-As Co-Chairman of Rebuild L.A., Bernard Kinsey was responsible for generating more than 380 million dollars in investments from the private sector for the inner city of Los Angeles.
-Kinsey also helped to recruit various retail businesses to the community.
+As Co-Chairman of Rebuild L.A., Bernard Kinsey was responsible for generating investments from the private sector for the inner city of Los Angeles, and recruit various retail businesses to the community.